lnsandnkth/katacoda-scenarios/lnav/intro.md

 - how to view your logs live
 - how to filter through logs with SQLite queries
 - how to store the results
-- and finally how to automate that whole process with cron jobs
+- and finally how to automate that whole process with a cron job

 ## Motivation:
 Logs can look a bit overwhelming, especially when the logs grow after a few months or years.